CodetheDreamGroup/javascript-basics/lesson9.md

 One of the reasons that object oriented programming works well as a model is that we are used to interacting with objects in the real world, so we have a good reference.

 Lets take a few minutes and choose a real world object to describe the properties of.

-## Object Uniqueness

-## Finding the Object Type
-You can get the type of an object with the `class` property.

-## References and Instances

-## Adding a Method to an object